4Action Nonpartisan Research Analysis

 • Place matters: municipal budget allocations can have consequences for severe maternal morbidity (SMM).
 Municipalities that spend more on fire and ambulance services, transportation, public health, housing, and libraries tend to have lower rates of SMM, whereas those with higher police spending had higher rates of SMM.
 (See Muchomba et al., 2021).

-• Medicaid has a long history of serving pregnant women and is associated with positive health outcomes for mothers, but many women are not eligible for Medicaid before pregnancy or after sixty days postpartum.
+• Medicaid has a long history of serving pregnant people and is associated with positive health outcomes for birthing people, but many people are not eligible for Medicaid before pregnancy or after sixty days postpartum.

 • More than one in four new mothers with Medicaid-covered prenatal care was uninsured before pregnancy, one in five became uninsured two to six months postpartum, and one in three was uninsured in either period.
 (See Johnston et al., 2021).